teggno/exoedit/README.md

 3. Select one of the three edit actions.
 This will prompt you for the source of the script, download it and display it in the editor.

 ### Upload the content of the current Editor Window to Exosite
 As soon as you have an active editor window with content in it, you can use Exoedit to upload the content to Exosite.
-Depending on whether you have previously saved the mapping of the current file to the corresponding artifact on Exosite, there are two ways for uploading.
+Depending on whether you have previously saved the mapping of the current file to the corresponding artifact on Exosite, there are two ways for uploading:

 #### a) The Mapping of the Script to an Exosite artifact has been saved
 1. Open the command list (by pressing F1 or Ctrl+Shift+P)